strangerinla/postgis_ru/README.md

 Run `up.bat` from any location to build and run the container.

-The folder `data` will be created if it does not exists.
+The folder `./data` will be created if it does not exists.

-Use `init` directory to store initialization script sql files.
-They will be executed in alphabetical order if the `data` directory does not exist.
+Use the `./init` directory to store initialization script sql files.
+They will be executed in alphabetical order if the `./data` directory does not exist.

 # Versions